My Haas Welcome,

 LE3 Sync Green

 LE1 (PASS/EQ, Lock) Red The communication between the Main PCB and SKBIF PCB is lost or no signal.
-Check the RJ45 cable connected to SKIBF at J28 to Main PCB J9, make sure the cable is not damaged or it has a loose connection.
+Check the RJ45 cable connected to SKBIF at J28 to Main PCB J9, make sure the cable is not damaged or it has a loose connection.
 To test the cable refer to Network Cable Tester Tool procedure.

 LE3 Sync OFF